 All invoices must have the Purchase Order number recorded on the invoice, otherwise these may not be processed for payment.
 All invoices must also contain a description of the goods supplied (including quantity and unit prices) and/or services provided.
-Invoices must be forwarded directly to firstname.lastname@example.org.
-Supplier will ensure that each invoice which it issues is a valid tax invoice complying with the requirements of the Goods and Services Tax Act 1985.
+Invoices must be addressed to the correct Xero entity and forwarded directly to firstname.lastname@example.org.
+All invoices must be compliant with regional sales tax/GST/VAT requirements (for example in New Zealand the Goods and Services Tax Act 1985).
 Xero is not obligated to pay any invoice submitted 180 days or more after goods have been supplied and/or services have been performed.

 All correct and undisputed invoices will be paid according to the payment terms below, unless the parties agree otherwise: